 Idido is the name of the village where the centralized washing station for this coffee is located.
 But the Idido Cooperative works with growers in 8 Kabeles (villages).
 These villages include: The Idido village itself which is also called Wegida, Aricha, Direto, Ela Tenecha, Gersse, Bowicha, H Badmie, and Charbanita.

-Yirgacheffe is likely the most famous or second-most famous coffee town—Harrar being the other—in all of Ethiopia.
-When we first traveled to Yirgacheffe almost a decade ago, it was hard to believe that a town so tiny that if you blinked while driving through it you might miss it, could have such a reputation.
+Yirgacheffe is one of the most famous coffee towns in Ethiopia, if not the entire world.
+When we first traveled to Yirgacheffe almost a decade ago, it was hard to believe that a town so tiny—if you blink while driving through it you might miss it—could have such a reputation.
 The reputation, however, is there for a reason.
-Yirgacheffe revolutionized Ethiopian coffee decades ago by building a washing station to process coffee in the "washed" style popular in Latin America at that time.
-Yirgacheffe quickly became famous for its sweetly complex, almost tea-like washed coffees, and the area around Yirgacheffe town remains heaven for coffee buyers around the world, including us.
-Staggering altitude, ideal climates, and unique heirloom coffee varieties make this a truly special coffee region.
+Yirgacheffe revolutionized Ethiopian coffee decades ago by building a washing station to process coffee in the "washed" style that was popular in Latin America.
+Yirgacheffe quickly became famous for its sweetly complex, almost tea-like washed coffees, and the area around Yirgacheffe has become a heaven for coffee buyers around the world, including Counter Culture.
+Staggering altitude, ideal climates, and unique coffee varieties make this a truly special coffee region.

 General Place Information

-As many coffee people know, Ethiopia is the indigenous birthplace of coffee, which is believed to have grown wild in the southwestern forests for millennia.Therefore, Ethiopia has the longest-standing traditions of coffee culture and cultivation in the world.
-Ethiopia's coffee trees have cross-pollinated an unknown number of times, creating more genetic coffee diversity than all other producing countries combined.
-As for the coffee culture of Ethiopia, it stands alone, as well.
+Ethiopia is the indigenous birthplace of coffee, which is believed to have grown wild in the southwestern forests for millennia.Therefore, Ethiopia has the longest-standing traditions of coffee culture and cultivation in the world.
+Ethiopia's coffee trees have cross-pollinated an unknown number of times, creating more genetic diversity of Arabica than than any other producing country.
 No other country celebrates coffee with such high regard; the reverence of the daily coffee ceremony is a cultural treasure and an incredibly important part of the fabric of Ethiopian social, familial, and business life.

 Elevation: 1,900 – 2,400 meters